oronymzy/tips/docs/glossry.md

 [^subroutinedef-note2]: This definition is based on [Wikipedia's definition](https://en.wikipedia.org/wiki/Subroutine#C_and_C++_examples).
 [^switchconstructdef-note1]: This definition is essentially the same as [Wikipedia's definition](https://en.wikipedia.org/wiki/Switch_statement).
 [^symboldef-note1]: This definition is based on [Wikipedia's definition](https://en.wikipedia.org/wiki/Symbol_rate#Symbols).
+[^systemdef1]: ["Definition of system"](http://www.merriam-webster.com/dictionary/system). *Merriam-Webster*.
+Springfield, MA, USA.
+Retrieved 2019-01-13.
+[^systemdef-note1]: This definition is based on information from [the “System” page on Wikipedia](https://en.wikipedia.org/wiki/System).
 [^terminatordef-note1]: This definition is based on [Wikipedia's definition of a token](https://en.wikipedia.org/wiki/Lexical_analysis#Token) and [Wikipedia's definition of a statement terminator](https://en.wikipedia.org/wiki/Comparison_of_programming_languages_(syntax)#Statements).
 [^textfiledef-note1]: This definition is based on [Wikipedia's definition](https://en.wikipedia.org/wiki/Text_file).
 [^trailingdef]: <https://stackoverflow.com/questions/22273233/what-is-meant-by-trailing-space-and-whats-the-difference-between-it-and-a-blank/22273264#22273264>